ydahal1/ydahal1/jokes.md

-When do doctors get angry?
-When they run out of patients.
+What do you call a nervous javelin thrower?
+Shakespeare.

 [
-Sun Mar  9 00:22:56 UTC 2025
+Mon Mar 10 00:22:21 UTC 2025
  ]